omiras/vue3-router-exercise/README.md

 6) Finally add a component `TheFooter.vue` in `src/components/UI`.
 Display any text.
    Use this component in the footer named router-view (`App.vue`) for `/todos` and `/add-todo` urls.

+Note: Not needed for this exercise, but pay attention how "inject" and "proivde" [works](https://v3.vuejs.org/guide/composition-api-provide-inject.html).
+App.vue needs to pass data to TodoList.vue.
+Instead of passing it as a __prop__; it us passed with __provide__.
+This will make the data "todos" available to child components.

 ## Project setup